Best family mobile plans in Australia

 While this approach has the advantage of tailoring your family plan to your needs, Telstra's cheapest Upfront plan has a whopping 50GB of data, so you might find you don't need nearly as much data as you end up paying for.
 And if everyone already has more than they need, there's not much benefit in data pooling.

 If you have one of the two most-expensive plans – the Essential or Premium plan – you can add a cheaper Mobile Bundle Plan to your account.
-Each Mobile Bundle Plan adds $52 to your monthly bill and only 25GB of data to your shared pool.
-This is cheaper than Telstra's Upfront Basic plan, but $52 for 25GB is about double what you might pay a smaller provider for the same amount.
+Each Mobile Bundle Plan adds $57 to your monthly bill and only 25GB of data to your shared pool.
+This is cheaper than Telstra's Upfront Basic plan, but $57 for 25GB is more than double what you might pay a smaller provider for a regular plan with the same amount.
 And given the Essential plan has 180GB and the Premium plan has an enormous 300GB, it's still very possible you'll be paying top dollar for way more data than you need.

 There aren’t any notable family-specific perks outside of data sharing, but you effectively have all of the inclusions of Telstra Upfront plans, including no excess data fees (capped at 1.5Mbps speeds after the data cap) and access to the Telstra Rewards program.